Insert-Group-Name/Java-microservice/README.md

 # Intellibus - AI-Powered Sentiment Analysis and Chat Insights

-This Spring Boot microservice uses Claude AI to provide sentiment analysis for text and insights from chat conversations.
+This Spring Boot microservice uses Claude AI to provide sentiment analysis for text, insights from chat conversations, and generates various types of reports.

 ## Features